Use the psychological effects of the color purple to create a rich, luxurious feel for your home.

 Purple is the color of kings.

-Despite this 'royal' association, in the democracy of the Color Wheel the color purple is seated right amongst all the other colors ... between red and blue, to be precise.
+Despite this 'royal' association, the color purple is seated right amongst all the other colors on the utterly democratic Color Wheel - between red and blue, to be precise.

 Purple comes in warm, reddish, more 'passionate' hues and in cooler, complex plum and indigo ones.